 Jobs stated that 19,000,000 OS-X machines have been shipped in the last five years.
 At first glance this seems like a good enough installed base to make money from games on this platform, and it could be if it were really that big.
 Just remember that the machines shipped in the first couple of years were absolute dogs for games.
 Weak graphics, weak processors, and little memory were hallmarks of the early OS-X machines.
 Jobs also stated that last quarter was a record number of OS-X machine sales at 1.3MM units.
 That annualizes to about 5MM OS-X machines at the record rate.
 Let’s give Apple the benefit of the doubt and assume that reasonable game machines are all of the OS-X computers sold for the last four years (2003, 2004, 2005, 2006), which would put the game ready installed base at something like (2.5MM + 3MM + 3.5MM + 2.3MM = 11.3MM).
 Let’s round up to 15MM since some of these numbers were guesses.
 How many of those users are active gamers or even buy games?

 Although these numbers sound large, as a comparison, in 2005 Dell sold 30,995,000 units and they were just one producer.
 World wide PC sales in 2006 are expected to be around 230MM.
+And this doesn’t even take into consideration the sales of the most acclaimed laptops and the best ultrabook laptop & similar devices.
 On consoles, XBox 360 has established an active gamer base of 5MM in six months, and expects 10MM by the end of 2006.
 Wii and PS-3 will ship by the end of the year and both are purported to have support for downloadable games of smaller magnitude than box games.
 On the other hand cell phones and mobile gaming devices such as the Nintendo DS are selling at record rates and are accessible by any company that is professional and has the will and skill to get on the platform.

 Programming games for OS-X is difficult.
 You need to take into account endian issues (for the old processors), operating system issues, support for a bunch of screen resolutions, the fact that many of the computers have only one mouse button, OpenGL vs. Direct-X issues, etc. Using a cross platform game engine such as Torque Game Engine or Torque Game Builder, there are still issues, mainly due to the single mouse button.
 Beyond that issue, probably the largest problem that any game on the Mac faces is the Mac UI snobbery that all Mac users seem to have.
 Even though there are few games on the OS-X platform, if a Mac user even sniffs of a “port” they will complain.